 Columbia Metals hold Coldur-A stocks in the half hard condition providing high mechanical strength and toughness.
 With tensile strength levels being comparable with those of high tin bronzes and stainless steels, Coldur-A is used for several mechanical applications such as fixings, fasteners and shafts.
 It has a low magnetic permeability, is also non-sparking, and offers a very good wear and galling resistance, making it suitable for bushes, bearings, washers, bolts and spark-resistant tooling.

-Coldur-A is a high copper alloy, which is well-known for its combination of corrosion resistance, strength and formability and its attractive color.
+Coldur-A is a high copper alloy, which is well-known for its combination of corrosion resistance, strength and formability, and its attractive color.
 Small additions of manganese and silicon to the copper improve the overall corrosion resistance and the alloy’s mechanical properties without any impact on material workability.
-Coldur-A is also known as high silicon bronze and has built its reputation on being one of the easiest copper based materials to work with.
+Coldur-A is also known as high silicon bronze and has built its reputation on being one of the easiest copper-based materials to work with.
 It offers good forming characteristics combined with an impressive reddish old gold colouration that makes Coldur-A very desirable for a number of decorative and architectural applications.
 Coldur-A is known for being the best copper alloy for forming and offers an excellent hot and cold workability combined with a good machinability rating.
-A strong favorite with worldwide blacksmiths, Coldur-A is recognised for its hot working properties as the material flows readily in all hot forming and pressing operations.
-It can also be cold formed readily with up to 75% cold work that can be achieved in between anneals.
-It is possible for Coldur-A to work-harden rapidly through some forms of cold work and must not be subject to the highly severe deformation operations such as cold heading unless it is stress relief annealed to avoid the possibility of stress corrosion cracking.
+A strong favorite with worldwide blacksmiths, Coldur-A is recognized for its hot working properties as the material flows readily in all hot forming and pressing operations.
+It can also be cold-formed readily with up to 75% cold work that can be achieved in between anneals.
+It is possible for Coldur-A to work-harden rapidly through some forms of cold work and must not be subject to highly severe deformation operations such as cold heading unless it is stress relief annealed to avoid the possibility of stress corrosion cracking.

 Along with the above properties, Coldur-A can be easily joined and is readily brazed and soldered.
 It can be welded by all kinds of resistance welding, gas shielded arc welding and spot welding and by oxyacetylene methods.